oblongflight/Conduction-Simulator/README.md

 Notes

 - The p5 runtime builds are bundled in `libraries/`.
 The full p5 source is not included in this repository (not a submodule); this keeps the project lightweight and easy to share.
-- Conduction overlays are persistent in localStorage.
+- Conduction overlays and user data are persisted — by default the sketch uses a file-backed JSON store when available.
 Use the right-side "Conduction Paths/Shapes" panel to create/edit animations.

+Saving and restoring data:

+- In modern Chromium/Edge browsers you can choose a file to store sketch data and save directly into that file.
+From the browser console run `promptSaveAsDataFile()` to create or pick a `sketch-data.json` file and save current state, and `promptOpenDataFile()` to load it.
+- If the browser doesn't support file-writing, the sketch falls back to `localStorage` and offers a download fallback when needed.
 - The primary sketch is `script.js`.

 Repository